 Each presentation will be 15 min in duration with an additional 5 min for questions and answers.
 Presenters are encouraged to develop their talks in PowerPoint, but accommodations for overheads will be made available upon advance request.

 Each presenter will be assigned a free-standing 3' high by 4' wide poster board.
 Poster sessions will be between 60 and 90 minutes long, during which time the presenting author is required to be present.

 The conference typically consists of morning and afternoon sessions, culminating with a keynote address from our invited speaker.

 Lightning Talk Presentations

 New for SJSU Graduate Students in Psychology.
-In 2023, we will include a new format of oral presentations dedicated to spotlighting graduate student research in the Psychology Department at SJSU.
+Starting in 2023, we now include a new format of oral presentations dedicated to spotlighting graduate student research in the Psychology Department at SJSU.
 These "Lightning Talks" are bite-sized research presentations lasting no more than 5 minutes, with combined Q&A sessions after 2-4 lightning talks in succession.

 Submission Information and Form submission site

 Event Location: SJSU Student Union Meeting Rooms 3 & 4 - 2nd Floor

 Event Contact: Shinchieh (CJ) Duh, Ph.D. - firstname.lastname@example.org